Oba of Lagos: History

-All Obas of Lagos trace their lineage to Ashipa, a war captain of the Oba of Benin.
-Ashipa was rewarded with the title of the Oloriogun (or War leader) and received the Oba of Benin's sanction to govern Lagos on his behalf.
-Some Benin accounts of history have the Ashipa as son or grandson of the Oba of Benin.
-Other accounts note that Ashipa is a Yoruba corruption of the Benin name Aisika-hienbore (translated "we shall not desert this place").
+All Obas of Lagos trace their lineage to Ashipa - an Awori, a war captain of the Oba of Benin.
+Ashipa was rewarded with the title of the Oloriogun (War leader) and he received the Oba of Benin's sanction to govern Lagos on his behalf.
 Ashipa received a sword and royal drum as symbols of his authority from the Oba of Benin on his mission to Lagos.
 Additionally, the Oba of Benin deployed a group of Benin officers charged with preserving Benin's interests in Lagos.
 These officers, led by Eletu Odibo, were the initial members of the Akarigbere class of Lagos White Cap Chiefs.

 Prior to the arrival of the British, the Oba of Benin had "the undisputed right to crown or confirm the individual whom the people of Lagos elect[ed] to be their King".

+Tributes continue to flow the way of Benin from Lagos island for many years until around the year 1830 when Lagos stopped it.
+By this time, the status of Lagos as an independent power in its own right had risen tremendously and it had become too strong to be attacked.
+The King of Benin therefore had to be content with occasional gifts which were no longer given as obligatory tribute, but rather, as an act of historical sentiment.

-The defeat of Oba Kosoko by British forces on December 28, 1851, in what is now known as the Bombardment of Lagos or Reduction of Lagos, or locally as Ogun Ahoyaya or Ogun Agidingbi (after boiling cannons), put an end to Lagos' s former allegiance to the Oba of Benin.
+The defeat of Oba Kosoko by British forces on 28 December 1851, in what is now known as the Bombardment of Lagos or Reduction of Lagos, or locally as Ogun Ahoyaya or Ogun Agidingbi (literally meaning "boiling cannons"), eventually put an end to all forms of tributary (sentimential or official) and Lagos' former allegiance to the Oba of Benin.

-Kosoko was therefore the last Oba of Lagos to remit annual tributes from the people of Lagos to the Oba of Benin.
+Kosoko was therefore the last Lagos Oba to engage in any form of sentimental gifting from the people of Lagos to the Oba of Benin.
 Oba Akitoye, who was re-installed to the throne by the British, "seized the opportunity of his restoration under British protection to repudiate his former allegiance" to Benin and rebuffed subsequent tribute requests from the Oba of Benin.

 Previous rulers of Lagos have used the titles of Ologun (derived from Oloriogun), Eleko and, most recently, Oba of Lagos.